A continuous and Comprehensive GUIDE on AIM TRAINING

 As a starting point, this will simplify getting an approximate range based on your favorite or main games.
 It will also remove a ton of experimentation time.

-As example, my VALORANT sensitivity is in the slow range, close to Tortoise as Crosshair Placement in much more important for the TacFps genre.
+As example, VALORANT sensitivity is in the slow range, as recommended by the chart, close to Tortoise, mainly because Crosshair Placement in much more important for the TacFps genre. ( adding and talking about Pro settings maybe )

 I use the chart to set and adjust my sensitivity based on the gameplay mechanics of each games.

-- Turn OFF Windows Enhance pointer precision. ( windows built in mouse acceleration ).
+- Windows Enhance pointer precision : ( windows built in mouse acceleration ).

 AIM TRAINING PLAYLIST

-The net is filled with cistom playlists and it can be overwhelming at times know what to get started with.
+The net is filled with custom playlists and it can be overwhelming at times know what to get started with.
+In this article we will be highlighting the most popular groups, both created by pioneers of aim trainers amd more recent ones.

-Luckilly a fe pioneer of the aim comminitty have narrowed down scenarios and playlists targeted to both specific games and specific skills.
+Luckilly a few pioneers of in the aim community (minigod, MattyOW, BardOz, ) have narrowed down scenarios and playlists targeted to both specific games and specific skills.

 🖱 CONTROL TRACKING